italia389/MightEMacs/ReadMe.md

 Credits
 -------
-MightEMacs (c) Copyright 2017 Richard W. Marinelli is based on code from MicroEMACS 3.12 (c) Copyright 1988, 1989, 1990, 1991, 1992, 1993 Daniel M.
+MightEMacs (c) Copyright 2017 Richard W. Marinelli is based on the MicroEMACS 3.12 text editor (c) Copyright 1993 Daniel M. Lawrence, et al., but it has been extensively rewritten and little or none of the original code remains.
-Lawrence, which was based on code by Dave G. Conroy, Steve Wilhite, and George Jones.

 MightEMacs is written by Rick Marinelli <italian389@yahoo.com>.

 MicroEMACS was written by Dan Lawrence with contributions by Dana Hoggatt and C. Smith.

-MicroEMACS 3.12 can be copied and distributed freely for any non-commercial purpose, but can be incorporated into commercial software only with the permission of the current author.

 See License.txt for the MightEMacs license.